1. About fexofenadine

 - erythromycin, an antibiotic

-- ritonavir or lopinavir, medicines used to treat HIV infection
+- pibrentasvir or velpatasvir, medicines to treat hepatitis C infection

 - rifampicin, an antibiotic

-- indigestion remedies containing aluminium or magnesium - leave about 2 hours between the times that you take fexofenadine and your indigestion remedy
+- indigestion remedies containing aluminium or magnesium – leave about 2 hours between taking fexofenadine and taking your indigestion remedy

 Mixing fexofenadine with herbal remedies and supplements

-There might be a problem taking some herbal remedies and supplements alongside fexofenadine, especially ones that cause sleepiness, a dry mouth, or make it difficult to pee.
+There's very little information about taking herbal remedies and supplements with fexofendadine.
+There might be a problem taking some herbal remedies and supplements with it, especially ones that cause sleepiness or a dry mouth, or make it difficult to pee.

 Ask your pharmacist for advice.